 By better tracking of demographic information, San José could evaluate service delivery to different demographic groups.
 In fact, our review found that some demographic groups are overrepresented among people experiencing unsheltered homelessness.
 For example, the HMIS data that Santa Clara County provided us show that from fiscal years 2020-21 to 2022-23, American Indian or Alaska Native and Black or African American people have been overrepresented among the people experiencing unsheltered homelessness in San José.
-Compared to San José's general population, Black or African American people are about five times more likely to be unsheltered, as Figure 15 shows.
+Compared to San José's general population, Black or African American people are about five times more likely to be unsheltered and American Indian or Alaska Native people are about seven times more likely to be unsheltered, as Figure 15 shows.